AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - 📎 **Clips**

-- 🧩 **SDK Management** - Starting with v0.11, the extension uses a list of SDKs
+- 🧩 **SDK Management** - Starting with v0.11, the extension uses a list of known SDKs

+  - Starting with V01.12.2, you can make a Flex SDK with a Harman AIR SDK from the menu. (*Note:* Requires Apache Ant)

 - ▶️ **Tasks**